Watch a Detailed video about Residency Here.

 Residency is the process of determining your status as a Florida resident for tuition purposes.
 Living in Florida alone is not sufficient to gain in-state tuition.
 The process can feel daunting, but we are here to help you interpret the law and find acceptable ways to demonstrate you meet the requirements of the statute.
 Out-of-state tuition is nearly four times the cost of in-state tuition.
 So residency is important!
-See seven minute detailed video here.
+Watch the detailed residency video here.

 WHERE DO I FIND THE RULES ABOUT RESIDENCY?

 - The Board of Education Administrative Rule 6A-10.044 expounds on the Florida Statute by providing more detailed information.
 This rule also contains information on visa categories that qualify for residency.